-For more information about security and the options available to you, refer to IBM Secureway: iSeries and the Internet.
+For more information about security and the options available to you, refer to iSeries and Internet security.

 Chapter 5.
 Install TCP/IP

 Base TCP/IP support comes with OS/400 and allows you to connect an iSeries server to a network.
 However, if you want to use any TCP/IP applications such as Telnet, FTP, and SMTP, you also need to install TCP/IP Connectivity Utilities.
 This is a separately installable licensed program that is included with your operating system.